 Axia NetMedia provides retail services to corporate clients and, through AxiaConnect, provides fibre-based retail Internet services in a number of smaller communities.
 In exchange for access to a community's rights-of-way, Axia will consider investing in fibre-to-the-premise (FTTP) infrastructure in communities that can demonstrate that at least 30% of its residences and businesses are interested in purchasing Internet services from Axia once the 'closed-access' network is built.
-In January, 2017, Axia announced plans to deploy an FTTP network in Fairview.
-The build is scheduled to complete this fall.
+To date, Axia has not announced any plans for FTTP deployments in any GROWTH Alberta community.